vvjn/GAFramework.jl/README.md

 ga(state)
 ```

-We can also save the state using the following.
+We can also directly save the state using the following.

 ```julia
 savegastate("minexp_6000", state.ngen, state)